NCI-GDC/gdc-frontend-framework/packages/core/docs/DeveloperGuide.md

 Analysis tool.
 This allows an app to maintain variables and state needed for the app without altering the core state.
 This allows developers the freedom to create custom hooks and calls to other APIs to support the data and functionality required by the tool.

+The design of the Analysis Tool Framework is shown in the figure above.
+The Core Model provides access to the GDC APIs, caches the current state in redux store, and provide hooks and selectors enabling application integration.
+The design is flexable to allow application to incorporate additional APIs as needed.

 ## API Related Functions